Bsam-lab/pixar_film/README.md

 3rd Decade (2016–present):
 While successful films like Coco and Soul emerged, the overall ROI growth has slowed, likely due to increasing budgets, market saturation, and the impact of streaming and the COVID-19 pandemic on box office earnings.

 Percentage Growth Comparison:

 The 2nd decade saw a significant percentage increase in ROI over the 1st, showcasing Pixar's commercial peak.

-The 3rd decade showed a decline or slower growth, indicating shifts in the industry and consumption models.
+The 3rd decade showed a slower growth, indicating shifts in the industry and consumption models.

 2. Audience and Critical Reception: